 A good photo story changes the participants, including the photographer, but also the viewer and the subject.
 Photo stories are interactive.
 I used the photo above to illustrate interaction.
 The photo also has a deeper meaning.
 It is part of a larger unfinished story that will continue to change my life and the family’s life.

 My relationship with Dave has been interactive too.
 I have been fortunate to know one of the photo journalism giants.
 He is a great teacher and better friend.
 Here are photos of Dave and students during the Seattle Convention and photos of us at national conventions.

 I am adding a few more links from my presentation.
 Earlier this month, I contacted Brian Storm of MediaStorm.com.
 Brian has shown that online visual story telling can be compelling.
 Media Storm’s blog is a great resource.
-I asked Brian for a few specific suggestions for emerging photographer.
+I asked Brian for a few specific suggestions for an emerging photographer.
 Brian mentioned Lens, the New York Times photography blog, and Burn Magazine.

 For someone interested in creating a long term photo story, I am adding a personal favorite.
 Darcy Padilla‘s The Julie Project began as a short project.
 Some stories redirect a photographer’s life.
 This is one of those stories.